 Shopping for a New Subaru?See your Price

-See Your New BRZ Price Next: Interior / Exterior »
+See Your New BRZ Price Next: Styling »

 The 2015 Subaru BRZ is a sporty, fun-to-drive coupe that relies on the raw fundamentals of the enthusiast diet: light weight, nimble handling, and four-cylinder charm.
 Though largely unchanged during its three years on the road, the BRZ’s affordable price tag and Miata-rivaling handling keep it young and attractive.

 It's quite simply a hoot to drive, with its steering, handling, and low-slung, seat-of-the-pants driving feel a big part of it.
 Communicative, quick-ratio steering, combined with suspension settings that are taut but just compliant enough allow you to enjoy the tight corners, read the road surface with your hands, and get a sense of where the BRZ's dynamics are headed before the tires lose adhesion.

 The BRZ is a popular choice for weekend track excursions, and for that there's not only a DSC Sport mode for the stability control but also a full-off mode.
 A Torsen limited-slip differential also helps give the rear wheels surer footing out of corners either on the track or on tight, curvy roads.
 Taller drivers will even be able to fit a race helmet on, and the rear seatback folds forward to fit extra wheels or gear.